sbancuz/Appunti/MIPS.md

 ---
 The MIPS architecture is a type of open CPU that has 32 general purpose registers organized in a **Register File** with 2 reads port and 1 write port.
 MIPS is also considered a predecessor of the RISC architecture.

-MIPS is also an architecture that, like every other architecture, relies heavily on [[CPU Pipelining]].
+MIPS is also an architecture that, like every other architecture, relies heavily on [[CPU Pipelining]] and [[Hardware based speculation]]

 ![[MIPS arch.png]]